 Every student with an automobile (or any other motorized vehicle) on campus must have a state driver's license and registration, as well as a campus permit issued when her car is registered with the Student Personnel Office.
 No student may drive another student's car without a Borrower's Permit, also issued by the Student Personnel Office.
 This Permit specifies whose car she may borrow, and the car owner may only lend her car to this borrower (as indicated on the owner's Campus Permit).
 A temporary Borrower's Permit may be obtained from the Student Personnel Office for necessary use of the college car.
 No student may give driving lessons to any other student.
-Campus parking rules must be followed at all times,
+Campus parking rules must be followed at all times.
+No motorcycles will be allowed beyond the Night Watchman's Booth.